COVID-19 youth vaccination FAQ

 Please note:

-A youth that has a history of an immediate allergic reaction) to a vaccine containing polysorbate (including influenza vaccines) can get vaccinated against COVID-19, but would be monitored for 30 min after the injection (instead of 15 min).
+A youth that has a history of an immediate allergic reaction to a vaccine containing polysorbate (including influenza vaccines) can get vaccinated against COVID-19 but would be monitored for 30 minutes after the injection (instead of 15 minutes).

 -

-You should receive a link via email or SMS to download your updated proof of vaccination with QR code after getting your vaccine if you have provided your email or cellphone number to the vaccination team.
+You should receive a link via email or SMS to download your updated proof of vaccination with QR code after getting your vaccine if you have provided your email or cellphone number to the vaccination team (by adding this info on the pre-immunization questionnaire paper form).

 -